godwokenrises/godwoken-doc/docs/evm_training/evmTask1.md

 In this tutorial, you'll create a Godwoken account on Nervos' EVM Layer 2 [Testnet](structure.md#mainnet-testnet-devnet).
 Creating a Godwoken account is the first step that all users must perform on Nervos' [Layer 1](structure.md#layer-1--layer-2) blockchain before they can begin interacting with EVM smart contracts on Layer 2.

-We will docus on Layer 2 in this documentation, so you don't need to think about Layer 1 too much right now.
+We will focus on Layer 2 in this documentation, so you don't need to think about Layer 1 too much right now.
 Alright, let's start creating an account!

 ### 1. Go to Godwoken Bridge